 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

 General introduction to cereals, Structure and nutrient distribution in cereals.

 Wheat: wheat types, milling of wheat, quality of flour and flour treatments, Technology of bread, biscuits, cakes, durum wheat, extruded products (pasta and noodles).